Exam Requirements – Kyu Grades

 Ki Tests and Exercises

-- Tai Sabaki z Bokken
+- Tai Sabaki with Bokken

 Techniques